sopherrmann/SoDaMap/xml-server/README.md

 To explicitly set the location of the database add the following to the run statement ``--env DATABASE_URL=postgresql://username:password@host:port/db_name``

+### Using docker-compose

+In the SoDaMap repository a docker-compose file is provided.
+This also includes the XMLServer.
+Therefore by running the docker-compose also this component will be running.
+(See SoDaMap README for more detailed explanation.)

 ## Available endpoints

-Currently three endpoints available:
+**already available**:

 1. ``/mapped_sessions`` [GET]:
 returns a list of already inserted mapped_sessions
 1. ``/mapped_sessions/import`` [POST]:
-is used to upload mapped session xml files following the schema.
+is used to upload mapped session xml files following the schema into the database.
+1. ``/annotation/<entity_types>`` [GET]:
+returns a list of annotatable entities
-1. ``/mapped_sessions/<mapped_session_id>/annotation`` [POST]:
+1. ``/annotation/<entity_type>/<entity_id>`` [POST]:
-adds an annotation to the given mapped_session.
-A JSON body of the following schema needs to be passed:
+adds a given annotation to the specified entity
-{"annotation": "your annotation text"}

 **to be implemented**
 1. ``/logs`` [POST]: